What is Van der Waals equation?

 Therefore, the intermolecular attraction reduces the pressure of real gases.

-Units of Van der Waals constant a and b
+Units of Van der Waals Constant a and b

-Van der Waals equation uses for the calculation of units and dimensions of constant a and b.
-From the Van der Waals equation for n-mole real gases,
+Van der Waals equation is used for the calculation of units and dimensions of constants a and b.

 Pa = an2/V2